tinymce/tinymce-docs/plugins/powerpaste.md

 To paste clipboard content as plain text, users can click the "Paste As Text" toolbar button or menu item then paste the content normally.
 The TinyMCE **PowerPaste** plugin will convert the HTML on the clipboard into plain text.

 If you configure **PowerPaste** to allow local images (see the `powerpaste_allow_local_images` setting below), then images copied from Microsoft Word and other sources will appear in TinyMCE as Base64 encoded images.
-You can have TinyMCE automatically upload Base64 encoded images for reverting back to a standard image as documented on the following page:
+You can have TinyMCE automatically upload Base64 encoded images for reverting back to a standard image as described in the [image upload documentation]({{site.baseurl}}/advanced/handle-async-image-uploads/).

-{{site.baseurl}}/advanced/handle-async-image-uploads/

 >***Note:*** _PowerPaste (when configured to allow local images) will import images from pasted Microsoft Word/Excel content.
 When doing this, **PowerPaste** extracts Base64 encoded images from the clipboard.
 Images larger than approximately 8.5MB may fail to import based on technical limitations of web browsers._